blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ## Step 6 - Bootstrap syncing Blockchain using Mithril Client (Optional)
 We can speed up the initial syncing of the blocks also known as a block replay by using the Mithril Client to download a Mithril snapshot.
 This could save you hours of syncing time.

-#### Step 6.1 - Install Rust
+#### Step 6.1 - Create Mithril folder
-We need to start by installing some prerequisites.
-To install rust we can run:
+We will create folder inside our dingo folder that will will will use to download the mithril binary.
+To create a folder in our dingo folder we can run:

 ```
-curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+cd dingo
+mkdir mithril
 ```
-Follow on screen instructions.

 #### Step 6.2 - Download Mithril Client
 We can now download the Mithril Client binary by running the following: